 Deuteronomy 16:7 — Referring to the Passover sacrifice, the Hebrew reads, “boil it and eat it at the place which Yahweh your God will choose.”
 The Hebrew word bashal means “boil” or “seethe”.
 However, the NIV has mistranslated it as “roast” to harmonize it with the Passover instructions given in Exod.
 12:12–13, where boiling the meat is specifically forbidden.
 (See Peter Enns, Inspiration and Incarnation: Evangelicals and the Problem of the Old Testament, pp. 107–109, for a discussion of these texts and deceptive translation.
 See also Dr. Steven DiMattei’s blog entry, “Is the paschal animal to be roasted OR boiled?”)

 Deuteronomy 29:5 — The NIV takes remarkable liberties with the text, adding the phrase “Yet the LORD says”, which is not found in any manuscript, to indicate a change in speaker.
-(Thanks to John Kesler for the suggestion.)
+(Suggested by John Kesler.)